pinojs/pino/docs/API.md

 in the log lines.
 All serializers will be applied to the given pair.

-Child loggers use the same output stream as the parent and inherit the current log level of the parent at the time they are spawned (in case an object was set for the parent's level, then the log level of the matching rule).
+Child loggers use the same output stream as the parent and inherit the current log level of the parent at the time they are spawned.
+If an object was used to define the parent's level, then the child will use the level specified by a matching rule (see discussion below).

 From v2.x.x the log level of a child is mutable (whereas in v1.x.x it was immutable), and can be set independently of the parent.